 Before you read on, you should know that this article is part of a series on developing a visibility strategy.
 This is chapter 2 in that series.

-This week we’re getting more operational with our investigations and confirming that you’re committed to realising your visibility intention.
+It’s time to get more operational with our investigations by confirming that you’re committed to realising your visibility intention.